mkundeev/team-project-js-200ok/README.md

 HTML5, SASS, JS

-This project was created with Parcel.
+-This project was created with Parcel.
 For dating and setting additional features [refer to documentation](https://parceljs.org/).

-For user registration and authorization was used Firebase Authentication; For data storage was used Firebase Realtime Database;
+-For user registration and authorization was used Firebase Authentication; -For data storage was used Firebase Realtime Database;

-Information about movies received from Movie Database API
+-Information about movies received from Movie Database API

-### Contibutors
+## Contibutors

-Maksym Kundieiev, Anna Lakhmaniuk, Iuliia Iavorska, Ioanna Istomina, Maksym Korolko, Anatolii Riabohlyst
+-Maksym Kundieiev
+-Anna Lakhmaniuk
+-Iuliia Iavorska
+-Ioanna Istomina
+-Maksym Korolko
+-Anatolii Riabohlyst

-#### Presentation
+## Presentation

 Presentation of the project
 [link to presentation](https://drive.google.com/file/d/1yLDocMnvx7b8CLmClaylT7mCpVYene4j/view?usp=sharing)